ethereum/hevm/doc/src/symbolic-execution-tutorial.md

 # Symbolic Execution Tutorial

 Symbolic execution mode of hevm checks whether any call to the contract could result in an assertion violation.
-For more details on what exactly is considered an assertion violation, see [symbolic].

-## Simple Example

-Let's see this toy contract, in file [contract-symb-1.sol](code_examples/contract-symb-1.sol):
+Let's see a simple contract, in file [contract-symb-1.sol](code_examples/contract-symb-1.sol):

 ```solidity